Last updated on 27 May 2021 by Reza

 Bondora Portfolio Manager

-With the Portfolio Manager you can choose from different investment styles.
+With the Portfolio Manager, you can choose different investment styles.
 The main difference between the investment styles is the risk-return ratio.

 You can choose between: